 Do you have new hatchlings in your flock that need chick brooding?
 As this is a very crucial stage in your chicken’s life, you should come prepared.
-This article will give you all the know-how you need in brooding your chicks to ensure that they get the optimum care they need.
+This article will give you all the know-how you need in brooding your chicks to ensure they get the optimum care.

 This article will cover